nikitin-p/darevskia-pericentromere-analysis/README.md

 ### Options
 Without optional arguments, the pipeline will start from pre-assembled contigs included in this repository.

 * `--from_fastq` Start the pipeline from raw reads.
 The reads in the `fastq` format will be downloaded automatically from SRA.
-By deafult, the FastQC analysis and read trimming will be performed.
+By deafult, the FastQC analysis and read trimming will be performed, but contigs will not be assembled (unless the `--enable_tarean` option is also set): instead, the pre-assembled contigs will be used.

     * `--enable_magicblast` Assess contamination with Magic-BLAST. **Warning!** This step is resource-heavy and may require several days, depending on available resources.
 This option can be specified only with the `--from_fastq` option and requires the `--db_dir` option.